- Student Admissions and Access

 Home tuition fees

-Your tuition fees may be different to standard tuition fees if you're taking a second undergraduate degree or if you already have a higher level degree, such as a Master's or PhD.
-This is because the government's Equivalent or Lower Qualification (ELQ) policy excludes students studying for an award equivalent to, or lower than, the qualification they already hold from the standard regulated fee.
+Your tuition fee may be different to the regulated tuition fee if you're taking a second undergraduate degree or if you already have a higher level degree, such as a Master's or PhD, or you are from Scotland, Wales or Northern Ireland.
+Further details will be published here in June 2026.

 The fees for our courses are subject to inflationary increases in future years.